Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-The 2nd item of $\oie_{final}$ contains all possible combinations of the scores of all skiers.
-Skiers in different combinations have different exact appearance timestamp, while their order of appearance in the final is same.
-Finally only one combination happened in reality. \fi
+The $\F$ of $\oie_{final}$ contains all possible combinations of the intervals of all skiers.
+Once all combinations are mapped onto real events, the skiers' starting sequence is uniquely fixed and determined by the $\otimes$ expression, and only one combination ultimately occurs in reality.